701-3 DETERMINING EXEMPTIONS AND ALLOWING EXTENSIONS TO THE 60-MONTH LIMIT

 701-3 A. MAKING THE EXTENSION DECISION

-The Extension Review Staffing is held at 58 months of assistance, or as soon as possible for families past 58 months.
-The staffing is held to review the family's situation and determine if the family wants and qualifies for an extension of benefits.
-The staffing team must:
+The Extension Review Staffing is held at 58 months of assistance for all households, or as soon as possible for families past 58 months in reapplication situations.
+See ATAP MS 701-3B for additional information on households who do not want an extension or do not respond to contacts regarding an extension.
+The staffing is held to review the family's situation and determine if the family wants and/or qualifies for an extension of benefits.

 701-3 B. ENDING ASSISTANCE DUE TO THE TIME LIMIT

-If an individual does not respond to contacts from the case manager concerning the possibility of extension, refuses an extension, or does not qualify for an extension, the case is closed at the end of the 60th month.
-In the case of applicants, Temporary Assistance is denied.
+If an individual does not respond to contacts from the Work Services case manager concerning the possibility of extension, refuses an extension, or does not qualify for an extension, the case is closed at the end of the 60th month.
+In the case of applicants, TA is denied.

-The decisions to deny an extension must be thoroughly explained to the family and documented in the case record.
-Any aspects of the family's situation that relates to a reason for which an extension could be allowed must be addressed and a clear statement made explaining why the family did not qualify for an extension under that reason.
+The decision to deny an extension must be thoroughly explained to the family and documented in the case record.
+Aspects of the family's situation that relate to a reason for which an extension could be allowed must be addressed and a clear statement made explaining why the family did not qualify for an extension under that reason.
+Potential extension eligibility is to be documented even if a household fails to respond to contacts regarding an extension or refuses an extension, though ultimately the extension will be denied (e.g. non-responsive or refused extension).

 The individual may request a Fair Hearing on the decision to deny an extension, and the family may receive continued benefits pending the hearing decision.

-When the staffing team decides to allow an extension, they also determine the length of the extension.
-The length of the extension varies on the family's situation and the reason for the extension.
-This period of time may be as long as 12 months.
+When the Extension Review Staffing Team allows an extension, they also determine the length of the extension.
+The length of the extension may vary based on the family's situation, but may not exceed 12 months per extension.

 701-3 D. MONITORING THE EXTENSION

-During the extension period, the case manager monitors the family’s progress on their FSSP.
+During the extension period, the Work Services case manager monitors the family's progress on their FSSP.
 The FSSP incorporates the recommendations from the Extension Review Staffing Team.
-The case manager maintains frequent contact with the family to ensure that they are complying with the FSSP and that they continue to qualify under the stated extension criteria.
-If the case manager determines:
+The Work Services case manager maintains frequent contact with the family to ensure they are complying with the FSSP and they continue to qualify under the stated extension criteria.

 701-3 E. CONTINUING THE EXTENSION